gozem-gsu/Redox-Potential-Protocol/Table2/README.md

 ### 2. `3-rerun-failed-gaussian-jobs.py`

-This script ensures that all Gaussian jobs reach Normal Termination.
-It includes the addition of the `SCF=YQC` keyword to aid in resolving SCF convergence issues, particularly encountered with anions.
+Ensures convergence success by aiming for Normal Termination in all log files.
+This script includes the addition of the "SCF=YQC" keyword to resolve convergence failures.
+This is primarily used when SCF convergence happens immediately in the first step and a change in the SCF algorithm helps reset the calculation.
+It was mainly encountered with anions.

 ### 3. `3.1-check-negative-frequencies.py`